Indonesia: Banda Sea & Tanimbar

 Day 1: Overnight on Kai Kecil after arrivals from Tanimbar via Ambon.

-Day 2: Departing early for a half-day excursion over to Kai Besar, we will take a small muddy trail up to 400m altitude in search of Kai Besar White-eye and Kai Leaf Warbler.
-In the afternoon we will be back on Kai Kecil and search for Kai Fantail, Kai Monarch, Kai Coucal, Kai Kecil White-eye, Kai Cicadabird, and Kai Spangled Drongo.
-Wallacean Cuckooshrike, Drab Whistler, Island Whistler and Island Monarch are standouts amongst the more widespread species also present on the island.
-Yellow-capped Pygmy Parrot, Papuan Pitta, Amboyna Cuckoo Dove, Grey Whistler and Mistletoebird are also possible.
+Day 2: Departing early for a half-day excursion over to Kai Besar, we will take a small, muddy trail up to 400m altitude in search of Kai Besar White-eye and Kai Leaf Warbler.
+In the afternoon, we will be back on Kai Kecil and search for Kai Fantail, Kai Monarch, Kai Coucal, Kai Kecil White-eye, Kai Cicadabird, and Kai Spangled Drongo.
+Wallacean Cuckooshrike, Drab Whistler, Island Whistler, and Island Monarch are standouts among the more widespread species also present on the island.
+Yellow-capped Pygmy Parrot, Papuan Pitta, Amboyna Cuckoo Dove, Grey Whistler, and Mistletoebird are also possible.

 Day 3: Morning birding on Kai Kecil before flights out to Ambon and onwards.